Housing Assistance Options Policy

 Through a range of programs, some community housing organisations provide specialist, short-term and medium-term housing for people who are homeless, or who are at risk of becoming homeless and are in crisis.
 They provide these services in partnership with specialist support agencies that help people to settle into stable accommodation.

 Social housing provides secure, affordable housing for people with a housing need on low to moderate incomes.
-Social housing encompasses properties owned or managed by FACS, community housing providers or the Aboriginal Housing Office.
+Social housing encompasses properties owned or managed by DCJ, community housing providers or the Aboriginal Housing Office.

 Community housing providers manage community housing properties.
 These properties are either owned by the government, by the provider, or leased from the private rental market.
 Some providers also manage properties on behalf of other organisations under a 'fee for service' arrangement.